 Big Bradley Falls

-3-12-09 Big Bradley Falls is a really nice 75' waterfall tucked in a small gorge.
+7-19-16 Bradley Falls - aka Big Bradley Falls - is a really nice 75' waterfall tucked in a small gorge on Cove Creek.
 It can be a dangerous area and several people have died here over the years, so it's not for small children.
-There's also a creek crossing and you will most likely be getting your feet wet.
-The hike to the creek is fairly short and easy however and you could bring the kids to this point to play in the creek during the summer months.
-You could make a full day of this waterfall and the nearby Little Bradley, and Pearson's Falls.
-The hike to the overlook is about 1 mile.
+The hike is just under a mile and is easy to moderate in difficulty, but there's a creek crossing along the way and you will most likely be getting your feet wet.
+The hike to the crossing is fairly short and easy however and you could bring the kids to this point to play in the creek during the summer months - like dozens of other folks do.
+If you continue across and to the overlook area, the trail becomes a bit more moderate with a steep section at the end to get down to the rock ledge.
+Getting to the base of the falls from this parking area requires a rope assisted climb of 20-30' down a near vertical rock wall.
+There is another way to the base from a different parking area that I describe below.

 places to go/links/videos/index/wildflowers/email